Proud Sun Devil alum! Enjoyed my education at Arizona State.

 I spent high school being a good band student/nerd.
 I’ve played everything in the brass family from trumpet all the way down to tuba.
 I’ve also played various levels of percussion.
 I’ve been an all-region tenor and was a member of a choir that helped earn all-state honors for the program.
 I now direct my musical attempts at learning how to play the bass guitar.

 My career is what you would call a living organism.
 I’ve worked as a producer at several local TV stations, as well as in news production and master control.
 I’ve taught high school credit business courses to junior high students.
 I’ve attempted to start my own business.
-I finally ended up working in technology, and specifically in the telecommunications provider space.
+I finally ended up working in technology.
 Through all of this, I’ve continued to work out my design, organizational, and management skills.

 I am a neurodiverse adult.
 As such, that has enhanced my love for and ability to work on detailed planning and analyzing.
 I always look forward to opportunities to use those skills.
 In my spare time, besides spending time with family, I like to collaborate with other neurodiverse adults on ways to help educate others about the benefits we can bring.
 With these efforts, I hope to help reduce the stigma that can follow us.